-<ETH> is one of the network interfaces: ethernet, wireless, or bridge.
+<ETH> is one of the network interfaces: ETH1/ETH2, WIRELESS, or BRIDGE.
 Note that you must choose/configure the bridge interface if your PX3TS is set to the bridging mode.

 Note: In the bridging mode, only the IP parameters of the BRIDGE interface function.
-The IP parameters of the ETHERNET and WIRELESS interfaces do NOT function.
+The IP parameters of ETH1/ETH2 and WIRELESS interfaces do NOT function.

-Interface Description ethernet (PX3TS) Show the ETHERNET interface's non-IP settings. eth1 (PX3TS-iX7) Show the ETH1 interface's non-IP settings. eth2 (PX3TS-iX7) Show the ETH2 interface's non-IP settings.
+Interface Description eth1 Show the ETH1 interface's non-IP settings. eth2 Show the ETH2 interface's non-IP settings. wireless Show the WIRELESS interface's non-IP settings.

-Interface Description wireless Show the WIRELESS interface's non-IP settings. bridge Show the BRIDGE interface's non-IP settings. all Show the non-IP settings of all interfaces.
+Interface Description bridge Show the BRIDGE interface's non-IP settings. all Show the non-IP settings of all interfaces.
 Tip: You can also type the command without adding this option "all" to get the same data.
 That is, show network interface.